 exclusively from the Department of Homeless Services.
 The

 filled by referrals from community partners.

-Scatter Site, a transitional housing program, provides supportive housing and case management services to 25 single recovering adults who have completed a course of treatment for substance abuse disorder and who are at risk of street or sheltered homelessness.
+Scatter Site, a transitional housing program, provides supportive housing and case management services to 25 single recovering adults who have completed a course of treatment for substance use disorder and who are at risk of street or sheltered homelessness.
 Once in stable housing, residents can then transition into permanent housing through counseling, referrals to community providers and continued support.
 Scatter Site tenants pay 30% of their income (public assistance, employment and social security) as their portion of rent.
-Funded by the Office of Alcoholism and Substance Abuse Services (OASAS), this program accepts referrals via DHS based on approvals of electronic 2010E applications.
+Funded by the Office of Addiction Services and Supports (OASAS), this program accepts referrals via DHS based on approvals of electronic 2010E applications.

 HIV/AIDS Supportive Housing

 Individuals living with HIV/AIDS can turn to Pencer House,

 a community of 40 studio apartments free of stigma and discrimination.
 Services focus on the well being